-- Facial Scrub Brushes: Place the brush attachment from an electronic facial tool in the dishwasher utensil holder to kill bacteria.
+- Facial Scrub Brushes: As long as manual allows, place the brush attachment from an electronic facial tool in the dishwasher utensil holder to kill bacteria.

 - Manicure and Pedicure Tools: The detergent and heat of the dishwasher will kill fungus, bacteria, and leave tools ready to use.